 9.6.3.2 that access to these data by the Supplier’s employees shall take place only by authorized persons who are required for this purpose and only to the minimum extent necessary.

-9.6.4 The Supplier undertakes to ensure that subprocessors acting on its behalf will receive from it access to protected information in order to provide Customers with the Services; it shall be obliged to confidentiality as specified in this Appendix; and, in any case, shall be held fully responsible for any violation of this undertaking on their part.
+9.6.4 The Supplier undertakes to ensure that subprocessors acting on its behalf will receive from it access to protected information in order to provide Customers with the Services; they shall be obliged to confidentiality as specified in this Appendix; and, in any case, [the Supplier] shall be held fully responsible for any violation of this undertaking on their part.

 9.7 Israeli service